 Grooming your cat often can not only give your cat a shiny coat, but also can have significant cat health implications.

 Most cats are fastidious groomers, and even if they don't seem to like the grooming experience, they seem to like the results.

 If your cat is one of those few who doesn't groom well enough (or can't for some reason), you'll want to spend even more time doing the grooming.

 Once you have your grooming tools, it's time to use them!
 The videos below offer some tips.

 If you're interested in becoming a groomer, Grooming School has information and coursework.
 (The course is mostly for dog groomers, but contains a section on cats.)

-Long haired cats, such as those of the Persian cat breed, tend to get matted fur if they're not properly groomed often.
-This can lead to various health problems, such as skin problems, depression, and possibly parasites.
+Many long haired cats, such as those of the Persian cat breed, tend to get matted fur if they're not properly groomed often.
+This can lead to various health problems, such as skin problems, depression, and possibly parasites and infections.

-Do not use scissors to cut the mats out, as you can end up hurting your cat or yourself.
-If your cat gets to this point, get help from your groomer or veterinarian.
+You may be tempted to use scissors to cut the mats out, but you can end up hurting your cat or yourself.
+If your cat gets to this point, it's best to get help from your groomer or veterinarian.